PREF: Phasorial Embedding Fields for Compact Neural Representations: Phasorial Embedding Fields Implementation Details

 \section{Phasorial Embedding Fields Implementation Details}

-\textbf{Phasor Volume Decomposition.} Recall that PREF is a continuous embedding field corresponding to a multi-channel multi-dimensional square Fourier volume.
+\textbf{Dilated Phasor Volume.} Recall that PREF is a continuous embedding field corresponding to a multi-channel multi-dimensional square Fourier volume.
 We elaborate on implementation details.
+We model the underlying sparse spectra of the scene as feature embedding, and augment it with neural network to achieve full spectrum recovery.
 Let $\mathbf{P}[u,v,w]$ be a 3D phasor volume representing an embedding field $f(x,y,z)$.

-Note that the $\Phasor[u,v,w]$ is Hermitian symmetric when the $f(x,y,z)$ is a real-valued feature embedding, \emph{i.e.}, $\Phasor[u,v,w] = \Phasor^{*}[-u,-v,-w]$ (i.e., its complex conjugate).
-Further, base on the observation that natural signals are generally band-limited, we model their corresponding fields with band-limited phasor volumes $\mathbf{P}[u,v,w]$ where we are able to partially mask out some entries and factor the volume along respective dimensions, as shown in Fig \ref{fig:overview}.
-Thus we factorize the full spectrum into tri-thine embeddings by reusing the linearity of the Fourier Transform, $f(x,y,z) = \IFFT(\Phasor_u) + \IFFT(\Phasor_v) + \IFFT(\Phasor_w)$.
+Note that the $\rmP[u,v,w]$ is Hermitian symmetric when the $f(x,y,z)$ is a real-valued feature embedding, \emph{i.e.}, $\rmP[u,v,w] = \rmP^{*}[-u,-v,-w]$ (i.e., its complex conjugate).
+Further, based on the observation that natural signals are generally band-limited, we model their corresponding fields with sparse band-limited phasor volumes $\mathbf{P}[u,v,w]$ where we are able to partially mask out some entries and factor the volume along respective dimensions, as shown in Fig \ref{fig:overview}.
+Thus we arrange the full spectrum into tri-thin embeddings by reusing the linearity of the Fourier Transform, $f(x,y,z) = \mathcal{T}(\rmP_u) + \mathcal{T}(\rmP_v) + \mathcal{T}(\rmP_w)$.

-\textbf{IFT Implementation.} Recall that for a 3D phasor volume, we approximate $\IFFT$ via sub-procedures of applying 2D Fast Fourier Transforms (FFTs) and 1D numerical integration (NI) to achieve high efficiency.
+\textbf{IFT Implementation.} Recall that for a 3D phasor volume, we approximate $\mathcal{T}$ via sub-procedures of applying 2D Fast Fourier Transforms (FFTs) and 1D Fourier mapping to achieve high efficiency.
 Therefore, given a batch of spatial coordinates, our PREF representation transforms them into a batch of feature embeddings in parallel where PREF can serve as a plug-and-play module.
 Such a module can be applied to many existing implicit neural representations to conduct task-specific neural field reconstructions.
 We present a sketchy PyTorch pseudo-code in Algorithm \ref{algo:PREF}.